sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Availabilty is commonly meanfully for evaluating those systems, where its functions can be delayed or denied for a short time period, without serius consequences.

-Aailability is often quantified by the merit figure of: 1-MTTR / MTTF
+Availability is often quantified by the merit figure of: 1-MTTR / MTTF

 where: